 With the right partners in your corner and the right process in place, there’s no reason to fear brand naming.
 Sunup has a vetted system for helping brands find their best names, and together, we can make the process painless and productive.

-Sunup’s Approach to Brand Naming in a Nutshell
+Sunup’s approach to brand naming in a nutshell.

 - First, we host a discovery session with the client to understand their naming goals and preferences.